EXPLAINER: What's behind Rittenhouse mistrial requests?

 Prosecutors said Wednesday that they didn’t intentionally provide an inferior video, but that the issue was a technical one.
 After some back and forth in court, defense attorney Corey Chirafisi made an oral request for a mistrial without prejudice, saying the defense didn’t get the same quality of video until after the evidentiary portion of the case was closed.
 He told the judge that if the defense needs a “level, fair playing field, we have to ask for it, and I’m asking for it.”

-Chirafisi said the defense would have done things differently if they had the higher-quality video earlier.
+Chirafisi said the defense would have done things differently if it had the higher-quality video earlier.

+But in prosecutors' response, they noted that the defense “has not alleged any specific thing that they would have done differently.”

 “We’re talking about a potential life sentence here,” Chirafisi said, referencing the sentence Rittenhouse could get if convicted of the most serious charge against him.
 He said a mistrial on this issue would be without prejudice, meaning the case could be tried again.